 1. The River Thames is the first thing that catches the eye

 When the Ferris wheel starts to turn, the first thing you see is the great river Thames, this is the most important river in England.
-Also, you have the opportunity to see how the different kinds of boats sail on it and you can even book a cruise on the Thames and in fact you can even buy tickets that combine a ride on the London Eye with a cruise on the Thames.
+Also, you have the opportunity to see how the different kinds of boats navigate on it and you can even book a cruise on the Thames and in fact you can even buy tickets that combine the ascent to the London Eye with a cruise on the Thames.

 In the River Thames there are more than 90 species of wild birds, why do I mention this fact?
 Because of the proximity between the river and the London Eye, it is likely that while you are in one of the cabins you will have the opportunity to see some, or even several, of these species.